seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **Chorus**
 Now old desire doth in his death-bed lie,
 And young affection gapes to be his heir;
-That fair for which love groan’d for and would die,
+That fair for which love groan'd for and would die,
-With tender Juliet match’d, is now not fair.
+With tender Juliet match'd, is now not fair.
 Now Romeo is beloved and loves again,
 Alike betwitched by the charm of looks,
 But to his foe supposed he must complain,
-And she steal love’s sweet bait from fearful hooks:
+And she steal love's sweet bait from fearful hooks:
 Being held a foe, he may not have access
 To breathe such vows as lovers use to swear;
 And she as much in love, her means much less